 Let me start at the beginning

+After she left, I began to heal.
+Yet, I was also searching for control.
 I felt like I was falling, and I was gripping onto anything that gave me a sense of control.

 During this time, I stopped eating as much.
 My stress levels were high and eating became unappealing and felt a chore.
 But my exercise levels stayed the same.
 As an athlete, I was training a lot and not fueling myself enough.